 WAC 200-100-020 Definitions.
 (1) "Actuary" means any person who is a fellow of the Casualty Actuarial Society and a member of the American Academy of Actuaries.

-(2) "Assessment" means the moneys paid by the members to a joint self-insurance program.
+(2) "Assessment" means the moneys paid by the members to a joint self-insurance program, excluding member claim deductibles and fees for supplementary services.

 (3) "Broker of record" means the insurance producer licensed in the state of Washington who, through a contractual agreement with the joint self-insurance program, procures insurance on behalf of the joint self-insurance program.